PatelJubin/payup/README.md

+work in progress
-# payup - a website to get friends to pay up
+payup - a website to get friends to pay up Techonologies to be used: MongoDB, Express, React/Redux, Nodejs, JWT, Bootstrap